Claim: Singer Charlie Daniels pulled out of a scheduled benefit concert appearance because the organizers barred him from performing a certain song.

 We’re sending our sons and daughters off to fight and perhaps die in a war we had nothing to do with starting and we’re concerned about insulting somebody?

-I felt to give into this political correctness would be to turn my back on the people who lost their lives on 9-11 and on the brave men and women who defend this country.
+I felt to give into this political correctness would be to turn my back on the people who lost their lives on

 The title of the song is “This Ain’t No Rag It’s A Flag”, and I don’t apologize for a word in it.
 I’ll let you all decide for yourselves: